 13. Responsibility statement

-To the best of our knowledge, and in accordance with the applicable reporting principles for financial reporting, the financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company, and the combined management report of the Company and the Group includes a fair review of the development and performance of the business and the position of the Company, together with a description of the principal opportunities and risks associated with the expected future development of the Company.
+To the best of our knowledge, and in accordance with the applicable reporting principles for financial the Company, together with a description of the principal opportunities and risks associated with the expected future development of the Company.